 Is Lightning Hotter Than the Sun?
 Unpacking the Myths and the Science

 The question, "Is lightning hotter than the sun?" often sparks a lively debate, fueled by the awe-inspiring power of lightning storms and our fascination with the seemingly infinite heat of the sun.
 The short answer is surprisingly complex, and requires us to understand what we mean by "hot" and how we measure temperature in these vastly different environments.
-This article delves into the science behind both lightning and the sun, revealing the truth behind this intriguing comparison.
+This article digs into the science behind both lightning and the sun, revealing the truth behind this intriguing comparison.

 Understanding Temperature: A Crucial Distinction